Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 You do it every year, and it starts to add up.

-Two trillion, four trillion, six trillion every year.
+$2 trillion, $4 trillion, $6 trillion every year.

-The most notorious example of a government whose tax receipts covered less than fifty percent of public spending in peacetime was the German Weimar government of nineteen nineteen to nineteen twenty-three.
+The most notorious example of a government, this is the Asia Times, the most notorious example of a government whose tax receipts covered less than 50% of public spending in peacetime was the German Weimar government of 1919 to 1923.

-Well, there's a heartening precedent uh for you.
+Well, there's a heartening precedent for you.

-Uh but that's what we're talking about.
+But that's what we're talking about.

 It was just like being devalued every day of the week.

-Um good no good comes of spending at this level.
+No good, no good comes of spending at this level.

-Germany is in net population decline, Japan is in net population decline.
+Germany is in net population decline.

 The toy manufacturers, who wants to be a toy manufacturer in Japan because there are no children?

-They're closing maternity wards, nobody wants to have kids.
+Nobody wants to have kids.

-Uh the women are all single and don't want to have kids.
+The women are all single and don't want to have kids.

-So that they know just enough phrases to be able to have the kind of conversation that a slightly backward three-year-old would be able to have with you.
+So they know just enough phrases to be able to have the kind of conversation that a slightly backward three-year-old would be able to have with you.

 And so they'll keep you company in your lonely old age.

-Who's gonna be your nurses?
+Who's going to be your nurses?

-You need to have a certain amount of if you look at just wander around.
+You need to have a certain amount.

-I can understand that about young people, but just walk out on the streets.
+I can understand that about young people.

-Uh who digs the roads?
+Who digs the roads?

 Young people.